-Studies show that the horizontal specialization of IEs affects the role perceptions of the incumbents (e.g. Bennet and Oliver 2002, 426).
-In the Commission the DG and Unit level are important carriers of identification and decision-making premises (Cini 1996; McDonald 1997).
-Decision-making within DG Trade is done by relatively small groups of policy experts (Woolcock 2000, 394).
-Intensive in-group interaction is conducive to the emergence of ingroup identifications, as was the case within Monnet's own circle of advisors (Duchêne 1994).
-Similarly, Michelle Cini (1997, 86) observes that the identities of the statuary staff of former DG Competition and Environment are directed more towards the DG level than towards the Commission at large.
-Hence, the horizontal organization of the Commission affects the role perceptions of the incumbents.
+Studies show that the horizontal specialization of IEs affects the role perceptions of the incumbents (e.g. Bennet and Oliver, 2002, 426).
+In the Commission the DG and Unit level are important carriers of identification and decision-making premises, partly due to low inter-DG mobility of personnel (Cini, 1996; McDonald, 1997).
+For example, decision-making within DG Trade is done by relatively small groups of policy experts (Woolcock, 2000, 394).
+Intensive in-group interaction is conducive to the emergence of in-group identifications, as was the case within Monnet's own circle of advisors (Duchêne, 1994).
+Similarly, Cini (1997, 86) observes that the identities of the statuary staff of former DG Competition and

+Environment are directed more towards the DG level than towards the Commission at large.
+Hence, the horizontal organization of the Commission affects the role perceptions of the incumbents (H1).
 However, the Commission also exhibit intergovernmental logics.
 Egeberg (1996) shows that national allegiances are strongly emphasized by seconded Commission officials.
-These allegiances may be accounted for by considering their non-merit based recruitment to the Commission services (Hooghe 2001).
+These allegiances may be accounted for by considering their non-merit based recruitment to the Commission services (Hooghe, 2001) (H3).

-There is one under-researched 'Cinderella' of the European Commission where intergovernmental dynamics have ample chances of survival and viability: the parallel administration of seconded national civil servants.
-Arguably, the emergence of supranational and transgovernmental behavior and roles among seconded Commission officials is indicative of the socializing power of the Commission writ large (Wolf 1973, 365).
-According to the White Paper on European Governance issued by the Commission in 2001, "exchange of staff and joint training between administrations at various levels would contribute to a better knowledge of each other's policy objectives, working methods and instruments" (European Commission 2001, 13).
-This parallel administration was of paramount importance in the formative years of the Commission and will be extended substantially with the EU enlargement in May 2004.
-The Commission has estimated a need of about 4000 new recruits from the East European candidate countries, mostly hired to non-permanent posts (Trondal 2004).
+There is one under-researched 'Cinderella' of the European Commission where intergovernmental dynamics may have ample chances of survival and viability: the parallel administration of seconded national civil servants (Trondal, 2004).
+Arguably, the emergence of supranational and transgovernmental behavior and roles among seconded Commission officials is indicative of the socializing power of the Commission writ large (Wolf, 1973, 365).
+According to the White Paper on European Governance issued by the Commission in 2001, "exchange of staff and joint training between administrations at various levels would contribute to a better knowledge of each other's policy objectives, working methods and instruments" (European Commission, 2001, 13).
+This parallel administration was of paramount importance in the formative years of the Commission and will be extended substantially with the recent EU enlargement.
+The Commission has estimated a need of about 4000 new recruits from the new member-countries, mostly hired to non-permanent posts (Trondal, 2004) (H3).

 Seconded national civil servants are heavily "pre-packed" and pre-socialized when entering the Commission.
 Their stay at the Commission is relatively short and the majority returns to prior positions in national ministries or agencies when their temporary contracts come to an end.
-Seconded personnel also remain paid by their employer at the national level when working for this supranational executive (CLENAD 2003; Statskontoret 2001).
-Consequently, the Commission should be considered a secondary institution to most secondêes.
-One should therefore expect these officials to be reluctant Europeans and hesitant to enact supranational roles while working for the Commission (cf. Lewis 2003).
+Seconded personnel also remain paid by their employer at the national level when working for this supranational executive (CLENAD, 2003; Statskontoret, 2001).

+Consequently, the Commission should be considered a secondary institution to most secondess.
+One should therefore expect these officials to be reluctant Europeans and hesitant to enact supranational roles while working for the Commission (cf. Lewis, 2003) (H3 and H4).